 If the road conditions do not permit the car to be used in winter, to protect from injury by frost, fire up the car and run it either on the road or with the rear wheels jacked up so that everything will be hot.
 Turn out the fire and blow off the boiler.
-Before the steam is all blown off, open the safety valve and the syphon valve, and take out the fusible plug, so as to clear the water out of these.
-Drain the water out of the tank.
-Take off the caps of the check valves and blow into the suction hose to clear the water from the checks in front.
-Take off the indicator by disconnecting the union on the top and bottom and turn it upside down to drain the float.
+Before the steam is all blown off, open the sately valve and the syphon valve, and take out the fusible plug, so as to and the syphon valve, and take out the fusible plug, so as to tank.
+Take off the caps of the check valves, and blow into the suction hose to clear the water from the checks in front.
+Take off the indicator by disconnecting the union on the top and bottom, and turn it upside down to drain the float.